 Avoid driving at night, and if unavoidable drive with windows closed and doors locked.
 There has been an increase in incidents of highway robbery on the road from Kintampo to Tamale in the Brong Ahafo and Northern regions.
 Travelers along this route should exercise caution.

 Travelers are routinely stopped at police checkpoints throughout Ghana, and vehicles and passengers may be searched.
 Drivers must possess an international driver’s license and you should also carry your passport and rental documents.
-In my experience, the police will attempt to extract money from travellers at around 50% of stop points, either indirectly asking for a gift or on a trumped up motoring violation.
+In my experience, the police will attempt to extract money from travellers at around half of stop points, either indirectly asking for a gift or on a trumped up motoring violation.
+(In my case, it was because my rental car had no fire extinguisher).
 I managed to avoid paying fines/bribes by being friendly and courteous and laughing off the ‘gift’ requests.
 If faced with an official ‘ticket’ or unofficial fine, I’d go for the fine- in my experience its rarely issued and is used as a bargaining ploy for a bribe.
-For more info on dealing with the police in West Africa and other countries see my Road Trip Tale -Beware of Bandits in Unform.
+For more info on dealing with the police in West Africa and other countries see my Road Trip Tale –Beware of Bandits in Unform.

 In general , driving abroad in Ghana is a lot easier than in many African cities as the roads and driving standards are better, though you should still be cautious and expect the unexpected at all times.

 Although I try and keep the information in the site updated as much as possible, in a rapidly moving world, situations can change daily.
 Therefore please use the site as an approximate guide, and in conjunction with other resources in order to form your view on driving conditions, roads, safety etc.

 Ghana Car Rental –